 They will make derogatory comments, mock others’ abilities or achievements, or dismiss their opinions and feelings as insignificant or irrelevant.

-These actions are often driven by the narcissist’s need to assert control and feel superior to those around them.
+These actions are driven by the narcissist’s need to assert control and feel superior to those around them.

 In some cases, this hostility can escalate to more aggressive or abusive behaviors, both verbally and physically.